adrianwedd/latent-self/docs/documentation_strategy.md

    [documentation templates](templates/) for the latest structure.
 Each template includes a **Context/Why** section to clarify motivation.
 3. Automate API reference generation for services.
-4. Integrate feedback widgets and triage workflow.
+4. Feedback widgets (Giscus) post new comments to the `#docs` Slack channel and each page links directly to GitHub for edits.

 ## Audience Personas